Bias Behind the Wheel: Fairness Testing of Autonomous Driving Systems: Experimental Design

-To ensure the reliability of the labeling procedure, both annotators independently label the age and gender attributes for each image.
-We use Cohen's Kappa ($\kappa$) \cite{Cohen1960ACO}, a widely-adopted metric for measuring inter-rater agreement, during the independent labeling process.
-The obtained $\kappa$ values for age and gender attributes in each of the four datasets are summarized in Table \ref{table2:kappa value}.
-According to the literature~\cite{Landis1977TheMO}, a $\kappa$ value between 0.81 and 1 signifies almost perfect agreement, while a value between 0.61 and 0.8 indicates substantial agreement.
+To ensure the reliability of the labeling procedure, both annotators independently label the gender and age attributes for each image.
+We use Cohen's Kappa ($\kappa$) \cite{Cohen1960ACO}, a widely-adopted metric for measuring inter-rater agreement, during the independent labeling process~\cite{sigsoftWenCLL00JL21, icseChenYLCLWL21,ChenCLW0L20,WangCZ23,LiuGCWZMWJ23,ZhangCWCLMMHL24}.
+The obtained $\kappa$ values for gender and age attributes in each of the four datasets are summarized in Table \ref{table2:kappa value}.
+According to the literature~\cite{Landis1977TheMO}, a $\kappa$ value between 0.81 and 1 signifies almost perfect agreement, as shown in Table \ref{table2:agreement level}, while a value between 0.61 and 0.8 indicates substantial agreement.
 In our labeling process, we achieve substantial agreement in gender labeling for the EuroCity-Day dataset and almost perfect agreement for all other tasks.
-This high level of agreement underscores the reliability of our labeling procedure~\cite{sigsoftWenCLL00JL21, icseChenYLCLWL21}.
+This high level of agreement underscores the reliability of our labeling procedure~\cite{sigsoftWenCLL00JL21, icseChenYLCLWL21,ChenCLW0L20,WangCZ23,LiuGCWZMWJ23,ZhangCWCLMMHL24}.
 In cases where the two annotators encounter conflicts, an arbitrator is involved in the discussion to reach a consensus.
-This is a standard procedure in empirical SE studies \cite{icseChenYLCLWL21,iwpcWuHXGZ22,sigsoftWenCLL00JL21}.
 After the labeling process, the summary of the number of labeled pedestrian instances for each dataset is presented in Table \ref{table3:labeled instances}.